mikeizbicki/cmc-csci145-math166/README.md

     but **you must get 100% on the quiz or you will fail the class**.
 1. Unlimited retakes, but each retake results in a -1% off your final grade.

-Midterms/final:
+Midterms:

 1. No programming, only math
-1. Take home, untimed, open notes
+1. Take home, unlimited time, open note

 Final: